UPS: Efficiently Building Foundation Models for PDE Solving via Cross-Modal Adaptation: Related Work

 \section{Related Work}

-Recent years has seen a variety of neural-network-based methods for approximating the solution of PDEs.
-Several works propose hybrid solvers~\citep{hsieh2019learning,bar2019learning,kochkov2021machine}, where neural networks are used along with classical solvers like finite element/volumn methods~\citep{leveque2007finite,moukalled2016finite} or (pseudo)-spectral methods~\citep{boyd2001chebyshev, kopriva2009implementing}.
-These works typically apply classical solvers to a low-resolution grid and use neural networks to predict the correction terms.
-Other works directly approximate the PDE solution with neural networks~\cite{sirignano2017deep, raissi2019physics,khoo2021solving}, employing variational losses~\cite{yu2018deep} and physical constraints defined by the PDE~\cite{raissi2019physics,bruna2024neural}.
-However, these methods are mostly equation-specific and could solve one PDE at a time.
-The learned models cannot be applied to other PDEs from the same family, let alone other families.
+Recent years has seen a variety of neural-network-based methods for approximating PDE solutions.
+Hybrid solvers~\citep{hsieh2019learning,bar2019learning,kochkov2021machine} apply classical solvers like finite element/volumn methods~\citep{leveque2007finite,moukalled2016finite} to a low-resolution grid and use neural networks to predict the correction terms.
+Others directly approximate the PDE solutions with neural networks~\citep{sirignano2017deep, raissi2019physics,khoo2021solving,shen2022dash}, using variational losses~\citep{yu2018deep} or physical constraints defined by the PDE~\citep{raissi2019physics,bruna2024neural}.
+Being mostly equation-specific, these methods can solve one PDE at a time.
+The learned models do not apply to other PDEs in the same family, let alone other families.

-A more general approach involves learning neural operators~\citep{lu2019deeponet, li2020fourier,li2020neural}, which are approximations of an infinite-dimensional operator between two functional spaces.
+A more general approach involves learning neural operators~\citep{lu2019deeponet, li2020fourier,li2020neural} which approximate an infinite-dimensional operator between two functional spaces.
 For time-dependent PDEs, a neural operator maps the current state of a PDE to the next state, with quantities like initial conditions provided as input.
 Neural operators can be implemented using any architecture.
 For example, Fourier neural operator (FNO)~\citep{li2020fourier} uses convolution-based integral kernels evaluated in the Fourier space.
-Other works also use transformer models~\cite{cao2021choose, li2022transformer,hao2023gnot} or U-Net~\cite{lippe2023pde}.
+Other works also use transformer models~\citep{cao2021choose, li2022transformer,hao2023gnot} or U-Net~\citep{lippe2023pde}.
 Learning neural operators enables solving an entire family of PDE and they can easily adapt to new parameterizations of a PDE without fine-tuning.
 However, the learned operators cannot extend to different PDE families.